 Successful marketing is all about reaching the right people at the right time with the right offer; it is about being relevant and timely.
 Alongside shaping a compelling offer and crafting engaging copy and creative, you need to clearly define and identify who you want to target.
 And that can be the most challenging part!
 When you look at your database or contact list, how do you know which prospect or customer will be most open to a certain offer?
 And how do you know the ideal time to approach them with it?
 How do you segment your target audience?

-For many organizations, the answers will be as basic as starting at A and working through it; for others it will mean spraying generic messages at all of their contacts, hoping some of it will stick and trying not to think about the reputation damage done in the minds of the rest; for others, it will be driven by demographic information such as industry sector or job title, which is one step forward… And for others, it will be far more granular and fine-tuned, based on previous purchase history, recent activities/engagement etc. And those who are able to reach that level of granularity and precision are likely to be using a CRM platform.
+For many organisations, the answers will be as basic as starting at A and working through it; for others it will mean spraying generic messages at all of their contacts, hoping some of it will stick and trying not to think about the reputation damage done in the minds of the rest; for others, it will be driven by demographic information such as industry sector or job title, which is one step forward… And for others, it will be far more granular and fine-tuned, based on previous purchase history, recent activities/engagement etc. And those who are able to reach that level of granularity and precision are likely to be using a CRM platform.
 A CRM system gives you one place where you can view all of your contacts in one place, build a picture of them with information such as job role, industry, size, and interests, and also track all interactions with them.
 CRM truly helps you manage and segment your data efficiently and effectively, for maximum impact.

 Broadly speaking, CRM presents several opportunities.
 It allows you to build a profile of your ideal customer and target similar people.
 It allows you to target customers based on previous purchase history and known preferences, helps you identify where a prospect is on their discovery journey and target them appropriately.
 It also gives you insight into the performance of certain marketing activities within segments of your database, informing future marketing decisions.